Book Cover Photo Taken

 MAY 23, 1970 STUDENT ACTIVISTS STOPPED NERVE GAS TRAIN

-The classically beloved movie, "Animal House", was filmed at University of Oregon in 1977 but was based on actual 1970 events 90 minutes to the north at Portland State University, where Vietnam War protesters were the subject of a comical student/faculty disciplinary hearing and had several confrontations with conservative fellow students, including a food fight in the cafeteria.
-In Aug. of '70 war protesting Portland State students famously disrupted an American Legion Convention parade and appearance by President Nixon through the nearby downtown area, just as hilariously as in the ending of "Animal House".
-I recently wrote about all of the 1970 PSU events in my book, "Notes From An American Antiwarrior", available in hard & soft cover at Amazon.com, Barnesandnoble.com, and as an e-book on kobo.com
+"Animal House", the beloved classical college scene movie, was filmed at the University of Oregon in 1977 but was based on actual 1970 events 90 minutes to the north at Portland State University, where Vietnam War protesters, as depicted hilariously in the film, were the subject of a comical student/faculty disciplinary hearing and had several confrontations with conservative fellow students, including a food fight in the cafeteria.
+In Aug. of '70, war protesting Portland State students famously created problems for a National American Legion Convention parade and an appearance by President Nixon through the nearby downtown area, just as in the wild scene at the end of "Animal House".
+I recently wrote about all of the 1970 PSU events in my book, "Notes From An American Antiwarrior", available in hard & soft cover at

 Files coming soon.